AHroma/Hello-Terra/README.md

 # Hello-Terra
 test project
-primi pasi in a intelege proiectul WbRTC
+primi pasi in a intelege proiectul WebRTC